The most extravagant underwater sex show seen in the wild

 In the late 1990s, aggregation numbers were at their lowest – Bramley estimates there were only 30,000 to 40,000 sepias present in 1999.

-In a twist of fate, the decline in the sepia population has attracted media attention.
+In a twist of fate, the declining sepia population has attracted media attention.

 Once word got out about Whyalla’s amazing cephalopods, the region slowly began to attract divers and tourists in the early 2000s, eager to observe what was then a relatively unknown marine phenomenon.